maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 ---

 - About programming logic and organization
-- Blocks can control when an identifier is available
+- Blocks can control when an identifier is available (scope)
 - Control structures: `if`, `for`, `switch`
 - Go also has `goto` for some situations